OR-Agent: Bridging Evolutionary Search and Structured Research for Automated Algorithm Discovery: Open Research Agent

-OR-Agent maintains a shared structured evolutionary solution database that stores previously evaluated programs together with rich evaluation feedback and experiment summaries.
-All Lead Agents access the same database: at the beginning of each research round, parent solutions are retrieved from the database (e.g., by stochastic sampling for exploration, or by selecting current elite for exploitation), and are used as evolutionary starting points for initializing the subsequent tree-structured research workflow.
+OR-Agent maintains a shared structured evolutionary heuristics database that stores previously evaluated programs together with rich evaluation feedback and experiment summaries.
 The design is inspired by the program database paradigm used in LLM-driven evolutionary systems such as FunSearch~\cite{romera2024mathematical} and AlphaEvolve\cite{novikov2025alphaevolve}.

-\paragraph{Why a Persistent Database is Necessary: Population Ruin.} A key motivation for maintaining a persistent evolutionary database is an empirically observed failure mode termed ``population ruin''.
+A key motivation for maintaining a persistent evolutionary database is an empirically observed failure mode, which we term ``population ruin''.
 Without an explicit mechanism to preserve diversity and prevent over-concentration, a single seemingly ``good'' solution can rapidly dominate the population, even if it is brittle or invalid under refinement.
-In practice, such dominance is dangerous because the dominating solution may contain degenerate behaviors (e.g., excessive computation leading to timeouts or invalid outputs), and subsequent mutations around this solution can wipe out the remaining viable population, yielding a large fraction of invalid candidates.
-This phenomenon is especially pronounced in fixed-size evolutionary loops where elites generate disproportionately many descendants.
-Check public repository for examples.
+In practice, such dominance is dangerous because the dominating solution may contain degenerate behaviors (e.g., excessive computation leading to timeouts or invalid outputs), and subsequent mutations around this solution can wipe out the remaining viable population.